halkyonio/tap/trick.md

-# How to export a Registry Docker Secret to all the namespaces
+# How to export the dockerconfigjson as a Secret to all the namespaces

 - Install the secretgen controller: https://github.com/vmware-tanzu/carvel-secretgen-controller
 - Create within a namespace a secret containing the registry credentials and export it to `All the Namespaces`